 Overall the table is 46″ tall and 30.5″ wide at the widest spot (molding included) and 13.5″ deep (including molding).
 The legs are 37″ tall not counting the 5.5″ base molding and 12″ deep at the top.
 We also added a small shelf under the table top for my mail basket.
 That shelf is 4.5″ tall and 12″ wide.

-We used 3/8″ bead molding for inside the board and batten wall (this molding was only $2 each for an 8 ft section) and we also added small crown molding to trim out the top of the shelf to give it a more finished look.
+We used all pine wood to make our entryway table.
+We bought stain grade pine wood panels (although you could use 1 X12s) for the legs and the top and the shelf.
+We used 3/8″ bead molding for inside the board and batten wall (this molding was only $2 each for an 8 ft section) and we also added small crown molding for the around the top of the shelf to give it a more finished look.

 Thank you so much for your question if you have any more let me know!